nathanscrivener/Terms-and-Conditions/index.md

 2.2.1  The Contractor shall commence the Works when directed by the Principal and shall carry out and complete the Works diligently, expeditiously, in a proper and workmanlike manner, and in accordance with:

-    a)  The Agreement (including these Terms and the documents referenced in the Background);
+- The Agreement (including these Terms and the documents referenced in the Background);
-    b)  All relevant New Zealand laws, regulations, standards (including the New Zealand Building Code), and bylaws applicable to the Works;
+- All relevant New Zealand laws, regulations, standards (including the New Zealand Building Code), and bylaws applicable to the Works;
-    c)  Good Industry Practice for the Contractor's trade; and
+- Good Industry Practice for the Contractor's trade; and
-    d)  The reasonable directions and Programme requirements of the Principal, including coordination with the Principal and Other Contractors.
+- The reasonable directions and Programme requirements of the Principal, including coordination with the Principal and Other Contractors.
 The Contractor acknowledges that the timing and sequencing of its Works are subject to the Principal's direction based on the overall project needs and Programme.

 2.3.    **GENERAL OBLIGATIONS**